 - Collecting biographical data.
 Church related educational institutions hold the key to the successful implementation of the enterprise.
 Although each institution will necessarily utilize an approach in keeping with its own unique ministries and modus operandi, it is the hope of the DACB that faculty, students, church leaders, and missionaries will, with the full cooperation of their affiliated organizations, participate in writing the stories of the men and women who have contributed most significantly to the distinctive nature and vitality of Christianity in Africa at local, regional, national, and/or continental levels.

-1. Each non African participating institution will appoint a DACB liaison coordinator, to serve as the official communication facilitator between the institution and the New Haven offices of the DACB.
+1. Each non African participating institution will appoint a DACB liaison coordinator, to serve as the official communication facilitator between the institution and the Boston University offices of the DACB.

 2. As the DACB is essentially an African endeavor, it is important that any student at a non African participating institution who chooses to write for the DACB be someone who

 - Is African, residing in Africa, OR